Visitor Analytics

 Here are some of the most effective ways to use analytics to find your 80/20 and optimize:

-One of the simplest ways to improve user experience and boost conversions is to get rid of unused pages on your site.
+One of the simplest ways to improve user experience and also boost conversions is to delete unused pages on your site.
 The last thing potential customers want when they visit your site is to see old and outdated pages.

 You can then de-clutter your web pages by removing these elements so you can focus on the stuff that your visitors find valuable and useful.
 When you’re doing something like this, it’s a good idea to use a landing page builder as they have many pre-designed templates to follow that remove many (or all) distractions.